saschaludwig/django-fontawesome-5/README.md

+# Django 4 compatible + FA 6
+This is a fork of https://github.com/BenjjinF/django-fontawesome-5 and I made some minor changes so this is compatible with my Django 4 Projects and makes use of Fontawesome 6.0.0

+I consider renaming this to django-fontawesome-6 in the near future and to provide a new python module.

+---
 # Not Maintained
 I have not worked with Django in a long time & have no need for this project myself any longer.
 If you wish to take up the responsibility, please email me at info@btfrost.com.